 What happens when HIV tests find people with unexpected infections – children with HIV-negative mothers, virgin youth, and married adults with no sex risk?
 Governments have responded to unexpected infections in two ways: (a) African governments have ignored unexpected infections, allowing healthcare HIV outbreaks to continue; (b) governments outside Africa have investigated to find and sbtop healthcare outbreaks.

-(b) Governments outside Africa investigate to find and stop healthcare outbreaks
+(b) Governments outside Africa investigate to find and stop HIV outbreaks from unsafe healthcare

 Governments outside sub-Saharan Africa have investigated unexplained infections: asking where people received healthcare; tracing and testing others who got healthcare from the same place; finding and fixing mistakes; and telling the public what happened.
 No country that has investigated unexpected infections to find an HIV outbreak from healthcare has developed a generalized epidemic.
 These links take you to pages with information and references for HIV healthcare outbreak investigations in 18 countries (listed in alphabetical order): Argentina, Australia, Cambodia, China, Colombia, Denmark, Egypt, India, Kazakhstan, Kyrgyzstan, Libya, Mexico, Pakistan, Romania, Russia, Spain, Tajikistan, the United States, Uzbekistan, and Vietnam.
 The table below lists investigated and reported outbreaks with >100 HIV infections.

 Table: Investigated HIV outbreaks from healthcare (listed by year of outbreak)